Clubs/Organizations

 Art Club is for students who wish to pursue the visual arts by exploring ideas and media whether for personal growth, or school/community service beyond the classroom.
 Art Club offers a studio environment that encourages cooperation, and creativity.
 The club is open to all students, even those not currently in an art class.

-Moderators: Mrs. Minardi, Ms. Stark
+Moderators: Mrs. Minardi, Mrs. Wolf

 Bass Fishing Club